modmii/Any-Region-Changer-ModMii-Edition/README.md

  - Be careful not to change Video mode to a mode unsupported by your display.
  - If you change your Country code, you will be unable to receive any pending gifts you have in the Wii Shop Channel.
 (The shop will also warn you of this)
  - Setting the `AREA` setting ("Console Area Setting") to a different region than your System Menu WILL cause a Semi-Brick!
 If for some reason your System-Configured flag is unset (via some installation, or a corrupted SYSCONF) your system WILL become FULLY BRICKED.

+## Issues
+Any issues encountered while running ARCME can be reported on Github via [the issues tab](https://github.com/modmii/Any-Region-Changer-ModMii-Edition/issues) on the ARCME repo, or you can follow instructions on [GBATemp](https://gbatemp.net/threads/best-way-to-mod-any-wii-modmii-for-windows-official-support-thread.207126/) for ModMii issues in general.

 ## License
 ARCME is licensed under the GPLv2 in line with ARC and Patchmii's licensing.